How to Make Transportation Incentives Work Better on Limited Budgets

-Transportation incentives are programs local transportation and public transit authorities create to encourage people to choose alternatives to solo driving.
-They aim to achieve their objectives by giving commuters specific rewards for using smarter modes of transportation.
+Transportation incentives are programs local transportation and public transit authorities create to encourage people to choose alternatives to solo driving, like carpooling, vanpools, and public transit.
+Because driving alone is a default habit in many places, incentives are one important strategy to drive modeshift.
 Common examples include things like:

 - Free public transportation on certain days